midaz/sdcarddownloader/README.md

 Automated file transfer from Camera SD cards to computer hard drive

 Run script using Python 2.7 or later.
+TERMINAL--> "python sdcarddownloader.py"

 Call script in terminal and enter the following when prompted:
   1. File type to copy (in our case, enter ".mp4")